Western Michigan vs. Akron NCAA Football Odds, Plays and Insights | November 9, 2021

 Over/Under Insights

-- Western Michigan has combined with its opponents to score more than 62 points in four of nine games this season.
+- Western Michigan and its opponents have combined to score more than 62 points in four of nine games this season.

 - Broncos games have an average total of 60.9 points this season, 1.1 fewer than Tuesday's over/under.

-- The 62 over/under in this game is 7.3 points higher than the 54.7 average total in Zips games this season.
+- The 54.7 PPG average total in Zips games this season is 7.3 points fewer than this game's over/under.

 Western Michigan Stats and Trends

-- In Western Michigan's nine games this season, it has four wins against the spread.
+- In Western Michigan's nine games this year, it has four wins against the spread.

-- Western Michigan has gone over the point total in 44.4% of its opportunities this year (four times over nine games with a set point total).
+- Western Michigan's games this year have hit the over on four of nine set point totals (44.4%).

-- When Western Michigan scores more than 38.0 points, it is 2-0 against the spread and 2-0 overall.
+- When Western Michigan puts up more than 38.0 points, it is 2-0 against the spread and 2-0 overall.

-- Western Michigan is 2-0-1 against the spread and 3-0 overall when the team totals more than 445.3 yards.
+- In games that Western Michigan amasses over 445.3 yards, the team is 2-0-1 against the spread and 3-0 overall.

-- The Broncos have turned the ball over 11 times this season, one more turnover than the Zips have forced (10).

 - Find the latest spread and moneyline odds for Western Michigan at SISportsbook.